L\'evy flights as an emergent phenomenon in a spatially extended system: Reduction to an SDE via collective coordinates

 This easily computable statistics measures the roughness of the process $\phi$, tuning into finer and finer partitions with increasing $n$.
 For $p=1$ the statistics reduces to the total variation and for $p=2$ it reduces to the quadratic variation.
 For Brownian motion where increments scale as $\sqrt{1/n}$ one obtains in the limit of $n\to \infty$ that $V_2^n(t) \sim t$, and $V_p^n(t)\to 0$ for $p>2$.
 Given an $\alpha$-stable process $\phi$ for some $\alpha<2$ with cumulative distribution $L_\alpha$, the statistics $V_p^n(t)$ converges for $p>\alpha$ and diverges for $p<\alpha$.
 It was shown that if $\phi$ is a stochastic process driven by an $\alpha$-stable process with $\alpha=p/2$ then $V_p^n(t)$ converges in distribution to $L_{1/2}$ \cite{CorcueraEtAl07,HeinImkellerPvalyukevich}.
 This suggests to use a Kolmogorov-Smirnov test and find the value of $p=2\alpha$ for which the empirical cumulative distribution function is closest to the target cumulative distribution function of $L_{1/2}$.
 To estimate the cumulative distribution function we choose to divide the time series into $15,625$ segments, each consisting of $320$ data points.
 The minimal Kolmogorov-Smirnov distance is then found by varying the scale parameter of the target distribution $L_{1/2}$ for each value of $p$.
 The value $p^\star$ for which the minimum is attained then determines $\alpha=p^\star/2$.

-Application of the $p$-variation and the $E(2)$-test \cite{GottwaldMelbourne16b} yields $\alpha=1.28$ and $\alpha=1.35$, respectively.
-We further estimated the tail behaviour of $f_\phi$ using the method of maximum likelihood \cite{ClausetEtAl09}, and obtained $\alpha = 1.26$ for negative and for positive jumps, consistent with the results from the $p$-variation.
+Application of the $p$-variation yields $\alpha=1.28$.
+We have further employed different tests such as the $E(2)$-test \cite{GottwaldMelbourne16b} yielding $\alpha=1.35$, the maximum likelihood test \cite{DuMouchel73,Nolan01} yielding $\alpha=1.11$, a quantile matching test \cite{Mcculloch86} yielding $\alpha=1.73$ and linear regression of the empirical characteristic function \cite{Koutrouvelis80,Koutrouvelis81} yielding $\alpha=1.33$.
+For the last three methods we used the software package \cite{VeilletteMatlab}.
+Note that different tests typically produce different estimates for $\alpha$ for finite amounts of correlated data (see, for example, Figure 4 and 6 in \cite{GottwaldMelbourne16b}).
+Averaging the values for $\alpha$ obtained from these six different tests we report $\alpha\approx 1.4$.
+For completeness, we further estimated the tail behaviour of $d\phi$ using the method of maximum likelihood \cite{ClausetEtAl09}, and obtained $\alpha = 1.26$ for negative and for positive jumps, consistent with the results from the other tests.
 The skewness parameter $\beta$ was estimated to be close to zero, which means that positives jumps are equally likely as negative jumps.
-This was estimated by the ratio of the signs of $f_\phi$.
+This was estimated by the ratio of the signs of $d\phi$.